All too often, Christmas lights are just a long string of disappointments.

 GREENWICH MARKET

-If the 120 antique, vintage and independently run craft stalls aren’t enough to draw you in for a bit of Christmas shopping at Greenwich Market, then the twinkling lights, Christmas trees and mulled wine should be…
+If the 120 antique, vintage and independently run craft stalls aren’t enough to lure you in for a bit of Christmas shopping at Greenwich Market, then the twinkling lights, Christmas trees and mulled wine should do the trick…

-Switch-on: 15th November, 4-6pm – things kick off with a handmade festive lantern parade, followed by the switch-on at 6pm.
+Switch-on: 20th November, 2-6.15pm – things kick off with a handmade festive lantern parade, followed by the switch-on at 5pm and shopping in the market with a brass band & carollers till 6pm.

 BELGRAVIA

-Belgravia’s streets will be decked with dozens of dazzling lights this year – but the real artistry will come from local florists, who are creating their own outsized Christmas installations to jazz up the neighbourhood.
+Belgravia’s streets will be decked with dozens of dazzling lights this year – but the real artistry will come from local florist Moyses Stevens, who’s creating an outsized Christmas wreath to adorn Elizabeth Street.
 There’ll also be a Christmas market held at Eccleston Yards during the switch-on, and on weekends in the run-up to the big day.

-Switch-on: 15th November, with mulled wine, carolling from the London Gay Men’s Chorus, shop discounts, and what we understand to be two actual reindeer.
+Switch-on: 17th November, 11am-4pm, with mulled wine, carolling from the London Gay Men’s Chorus and Fulham Brass Band, shop discounts, and what we understand to be live reindeer.
+The switch-on is at 3.45pm with Royal Ballet star Marianela Núñez.

 Marylebone’s Christmas lights have been crafted from over 19,000 plastic bottles, which is refreshing.
-And their switch-on will feature Santa’s Grotto, a good ol’ charity tombola, some live music, a ferris wheel, wreath-making and candle-painting and a little festive shopping with discounts, free gifts and complimentary drinks at over 50 shops, bars & restaurants.
-And the streets themselves will be lined with market stalls, where you can pick up a few early gifts and stuff your face with Caldesi’s Italian mince pies and ponche, a mulled Mexican fruit punch from Cavita.
+And their switch-on will feature Santa’s Grotto, a good ol’ charity tombola, some live music, a ferris wheel, wreath-making and bauble-decorating (book ahead) and a little festive shopping with discounts, free gifts and complimentary drinks at over 50 shops, bars & restaurants.
+And the streets themselves will be lined with market stalls, where you can pick up a few early gifts and stuff your face with Italian treats, hot chocolates and mulled wine.

 OXFORD STREET